 It’s likely put you on edge.
 It’s made you feel like something could jump out and attack you from around the next corner.
 That’s natural after a panic attack, but it certainly isn’t fun.

 I just started the second year of my program.
 Since that first panic attack, I’ve adopted certain healthy habits to avoid another occurrence:

 The first thing I drink in the morning is a full glass of water with lime juice and sea salt.
 Drinking this first thing in the morning stimulates your metabolism to produce more energy and balance your emotions throughout the day.
 It’s fine if it’s just plain water, but try to drink at least one glass.

-If you do just 2-5 minutes of exercise in your first waking hour, you kickstart your immune system to prevent you from crashing later in the day.
+If you do just two-to-five minutes of exercise in your first waking hour, you kickstart your immune system to prevent you from crashing later in the day.
 It also aids in digestion.
-It can be yoga, pushups or even just stretching.
+It can be yoga, pushups, or even just stretching.
 Whatever works for you.

 When I first adopted this habit, I was skeptical.
 I read claims that regular journaling could be more effective than therapy.
 What I found is that those claims were entirely correct.
 Adopting a practice of daily journaling allows you to sort out thoughts and emotions, through the act of writing.
 The more you do it, the more aware you become of your thoughts and feelings.

 I haven’t had a panic attack since the summer of 2017, and I intend to keep it that way.
 Actually, I’ve reached an improved level of wellness beyond anything I’ve felt before.

 If you’re experiencing anxiety, whether it has to do with post-secondary or something else entirely, I highly recommend you pick ONE of the habits I mentioned and try it out.